Table of Contents

 - Complainants, witnesses, and complainants in a campus conduct action who are unable to participate in a hearing at the time and date set, due to an emergency or other serious circumstance, must discuss the conflict with the conduct system coordinator at least 24 hours prior to the hearing.

-If the accused student is found responsible, the Administrative Hearing Officer or Panel will consult with the vice president for student development, associate dean for student development, or designee to determine the appropriate sanction according to the Conduct System Sanction Guidelines.
-If the accused employee or other non-student is found responsible, the Administrative Hearing Officer or Panel will consult with the director of human resources, associate director of human resources, and vice president of that department to determine the appropriate sanction according to the employee Conduct System Sanction Guidelines.
+If the accused student is found responsible for violating campus policy, the Administrative Hearing Officer or Hearing Panel will consult with the dean of student experience, or designee to determine the appropriate sanction according to the Conduct System Sanction Guidelines as outlined in The Source.
+If the accused employee or other non-student is found responsible, the Administrative Hearing Officer or Hearing Panel will consult with the assistant vice president of human resources to determine the appropriate sanction according to the employee Conduct System Sanction Guidelines.

 The guidelines for student violations of this policy include: